oddgr8/config/README.md

 ## MacOS setup

 - Clean up dock.
 System Settings > Desktop and Dock > Disable "Show recent applications in dock".
+- Autohide dock.
+System Settings > Desktop and Dock > Enable "Automatically hida and show the Dock"
 - Fix spaces.
 System Settings > Desktop and Dock > Disable "Automatically rearrange spaces based on most recent use".
 - Reconfigre caps lock to control.
 System Settings > Keyboard > Keyboard shortcuts > Modifier keys > Set Caps lock to control. _Might want to change single tap to escape and hold to control but that's more complicated._
 - Install raycast.
 Set up ⌘Space to open raycast instead of Spotlight. _Don't really see any value here.
 Might skip this._